Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Girallon (MPMM).md

 aliases: ["Girallon"]
 ---
 # Girallon
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-139, Volo's Guide to Monsters p.
-152*
+139*

 A girallon looks like an oversized, four-armed ape with grayish-tan skin and white fur.
 Its vicious fangs and claws reveal it to be a monstrous predator.